Covert Communication Gains from Adversary's Ignorance of Transmission Time: Discussion

 \subsection{Relationship with Steganography}

-Covert communication is an ancient discipline \cite{herodotus} of hiding messages in innocuous objects.
-Modern steganographic systems \cite{fridrich09stego} hide information by altering the properties of fixed-size, finite-alphabet covertext objects (e.g.~images), and are subject to a similar SRL as covert communication: $\mathcal{O}(\sqrt{n})$ symbols in covertext of size $n$ may safely be modified to hide an $\mathcal{O}(\sqrt{n}\log n)$-bit message \cite{ker10sqrtlawnokey}.
-The similarity between the SRLs in these disciplines is from the mathematics of statistical hypothesis testing, as discussed in \cite{bash13squarerootjsac}.
-However, in steganography, the transmission to Bob is noiseless, which allows the extra $\log n$ factor.
+Steganography is an ancient discipline \cite{herodotus} of hiding messages in innocuous objects.
+Modern steganographic systems \cite{fridrich09stego} hide information by altering the properties of fixed-size, finite-alphabet covertext objects (e.g., images), and are subject to a similar SRL as covert communication: $\mathcal{O}(\sqrt{n})$ symbols in covertext of size $n$ may safely be modified to hide an $\mathcal{O}(\sqrt{n}\log n)$-bit message in the resulting stegotext \cite{ker10sqrtlawnokey}.
+The similarity between the SRLs in these disciplines comes from the mathematics of statistical hypothesis testing, as discussed in \cite{bash13squarerootjsac}.
+The extra $\log n$ factor is because of the lack of noise in the steganography context.
+However, arguably the earliest work on SRL \cite{korzhik05srl} shows its achievability without the $\log n$ factor in the presence of an ``active'' adversary that corrupts stegotext using AWGN.
+This was re-discovered independently and published with the converse in \cite{bash12sqrtlawisit,bash13squarerootjsac}.

 Batch steganography uses multiple covertext objects to hide a message and is subject to the steganographic SRL described above \cite{ker07sqrtlaw,ker07pool}.
 The batch steganography interpretation of covert communication using the timing-based degree-of-freedom that is described here is equivalent to using only one of $T(n)$ covertext objects of size $n$ to embed a message.
 Willie, who knows that one covertext object is used but not which one, has to examine all of them.
 We are not aware of any work on this particular problem, but it is likely that one could extend our result to it.
 We also note that more recent work on steganography shows that an empirical model of the covertext suffices to break the steganographic SRL, allowing the embedding of $\mathcal{O}(n)$ bits in an $n$-symbol covertext \cite{craver10nosqrtlaw}.
 However, this technique relies on embedding messages in covertext by \emph{replacing} part of it---something that cannot be done in standard communication systems unless Alice controls Willie's noise source.